-We have a superb line-up of performers for the world premiere of Blue Pearl on 14.5.2022, with the London Mozart Players, Excelsis Chamber Choir and four talented soloists – Angela Hicks (soprano), Sarah Denbee (mezzo-soprano), David de Winter (tenor), Geoff Williams (bass), conducted by Rob Lewis.
+We have a superb line-up of performers for the world premiere of Blue Pearl on 14.5.2022, with the London Mozart Players, Excelsis and Vox Farnham Chamber Choirs, and four wonderful soloists – Felicity Hayward (soprano), Luthien Brackett (mezzo-soprano), David de Winter (tenor), Geoff Williams (bass), conducted by Rob Lewis.

 Founded in 1949 by Harry Blech to delight audiences with the works of Mozart and Haydn, the London Mozart Players is one of the world’s finest chamber ensembles.
 The LMP has a unique musical pedigree; its rich history connects it to the greatest names in classical music, while its pioneering approach to music-making marks the orchestra as a leader in terms of outreach, education and diversity.
 The LMP is a versatile chamber orchestra of the 21st Century, dedicated to reaching new audiences with classical music.